-If we allow our students to make personal meaning out of their education we cultivate a sense of internal locus in control.
+If we allow our students to make personal meaning out of their education we cultivate a sense of internal locus of control (Carl Rogers, 1961).
 Learning needs to be owned in order to be meaningful, effective and sustained over time.

 I invite you to watch the movie Freedom Writers.
 This movie is a significant statement in how we may invite our students into reflection and also celebrate where they find themselves in this moment.

 3. Person-centered approach to educating and learning